bioinf-jku/TTUR/README.md

 #### fid_example_batched.py
 Example code to show the usage of the batched version of the FID implementation on the CelebA dataset.
+Four distances are calculated for images that are disturbed by randomly implanted, black rectangles, where the intensity is decreasing.

 #### fid_example_unbatched.py
 Example code to show the usage of the unbatched version of the FID implementaion on the CelebA dataset.
+Four distances are calculated for images that are disturbed by randomly implanted, black rectangles, where the intensity is decreasing.

 #### precalc_stats_example.py
 Example code to show how to calculate, save and load real world statistics.